elishachauhan/is210-spring-16-final-project/README.rst

 User Stories
 ============

-Jess the Purchase Tracker's Story
+Elene the Shopper's Story
 ------------------------------------------------------------

-As Jess the Purchase Tracker, I want to distribute customer information to other retailers so that I can alert customers on price drops and price differences on items that they have purchased.
+As Elene the Shopper, I want to distribute customer information to other retailers so that I can alert customers on price drops and price differences on items that they have purchased.